AnujChhikara/FlowForms/README.md

 # FlowForm

-FlowForm is a simple, self-hosted form processing backend built to collect, manage, and securely store form submissions from your website.
-Easily integrate FlowForm with your site to capture user information, validate submissions, and organize data in one central place.
+FlowForm is a form-processing service that lets you collect, manage, and securely store form submissions.
+Designed for flexibility, FlowForm can be used as a self-hosted solution or as a convenient, pre-hosted service, making it easy to connect your website forms with a single URL.

 ## Features